COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - *@System-maintenance-section:* Specifics of how the system can be maintained.

-- *@Future-development-section*: Possible future development that can be implemented.
+- *@Future-development-section:* Possible future development that can be implemented.

-- *@Ethical-societal-section*: Potential ethical and societal impacts of the system in its current and possible future status.
+- *@Ethical-societal-section:* Potential ethical and societal impacts of the system in its current and possible future status.

+- *@Glossary-section:* A glossary for terms specific to game development.

 = Project introduction <Project-introduction-section>